-HoriZZon is the web portal of Enterprise Studio that can be used to share real-time content from Enterprise Studio with a wide range of users.
-Model packages and projects stored on the Team Server can be made available to other users.
+HoriZZon is the web portal that can be used to share real-time content from Enterprise Studio with a wide range of users.
+The shared model packages and projects are stored and managed here and can be made available to other users.
 HoriZZon is also the place for registering and managing the users and user groups that need access to HoriZZon.

 On this page:

-The contents of model packages and projects can be shared with other users in HoriZZon by adding sites.
+The contents of model packages and projects can be shared with other HoriZZon users via sites.
 A site shows the diagrams and views of a model package or project.
 The data is read-only and can be viewed and used for analysis goals, like in generated viewpoints, charts and dashboards.
-The model information of a site is always kept in sync with the latest commits in the Team Server.
-Users can perform analyses on the model content by generating, for example, color views or chart views, or creating own dashboards.
+The model information of a site is always kept in sync with the latest commits done on the package or project.

 Kibana dashboards (from Elastic™) can be created and added to HoriZZon to be shared with other users.
 Kibana dashboards can offer additional insights into your Enterprise Studio data.

-Users that need to have access to HoriZZon need to be registered in the Team Server.
+Users that need access to HoriZZon need to be registered in HoriZZon.
 What users can and cannot do and see in HoriZZon depends on the roles assigned to them and on any groups they are in.
 Groups can be defined to assign permissions to groups of users.
 To populate HoriZZon with users, they can be added manually, or using an external identity provider like Azure AD or SAML.
-For detailed information about the available user roles and the associated permissions in HoriZZOn, please refer to User roles and permissions.
+For detailed information about the available user roles and the associated permissions in HoriZZon, see User roles and permissions.

 Shared model packages and projects that are created in Enterprise Studio are stored on HoriZZon.
 They can be managed in HoriZZon: users can be invited to packages and projects to collaborate on them, invitations can be revoked, access to packages and projects can be managed, and packages and projects can be removed from HoriZZon if needed.